slime-io/slime/README.md

 Slime adopts a modular architecture inside.
 It contains three useful modules now.

 [Configuration Lazy Loading](https://github.com/slime-io/lazyload): No need to configure SidecarScope, automatically load configuration on demand, solving full push problem.
+The source of the service relationship supports Prometheus or Accesslog.

 [Http Plugin Management](https://github.com/slime-io/plugin): Use the new CRD pluginmanager/envoyplugin to wrap readability , The poor maintainability of envoyfilter makes plug-in extension more convenient.